• Skip to primary navigation

 • Make it vegetarian - Use minced mushrooms or tofu instead of ground meat for a vegetarian version.
 (Be sure to use soy sauce instead of fish sauce if you don’t eat fish.)

-a plate of laab gai
+an overhead image of a tray of laab gai

 More Thai Favorites